ERIS: Enhancing Privacy and Scalability in Federated Learning via Federated Shard Aggregation: Additional Experiments and Analysis

 \paragraph{Communication efficiency.} In addition to the main paper, we provide a detailed communication comparison across a larger set of FL and decentralized FL (DFL) baselines: FedAvg, Shatter, Ako, Q-DPSGD-1, PriPrune (with multiple pruning rates), SoteriaFL, and \textsc{eris} variants.
 Tables~\ref{tab:comm_full_2x2_a}--\ref{tab:comm_full_2x2_b} report, for each dataset/model pair, the compression ratio, per-client upload/download volume, total per-round communication per client, and the distribution time per round (20MB/s bandwidth), under the same experimental settings as in Table~\ref{tab:overall_acc_mia_all}.

 Among decentralized methods, Shatter and Ako rely on model partitioning, whereas Q-DPSGD-1 reduces communication via quantization.
 We additionally include PriPrune at three pruning rates and SoteriaFL at 5\% compression.
-For \textsc{eris}, we report (i) a matched-compression setting with SoteriaFL (same ratio) to isolate the benefit of decentralized, sharded aggregation, and (ii) the more aggressive compression regime used in our main experiments.
-Overall, Tables~\ref{tab:comm_full_2x2_a}--\ref{tab:comm_full_2x2_b} show that, for a fixed compression ratio, \textsc{eris} consistently achieves substantially lower distribution time than both centralized and decentralized baselines.
-In addition, \textsc{eris} enables markedly more aggressive compression while preserving accuracy, as reported in the main text.
+For \textsc{eris} with DSC, we report (i) a matched-compression setting with SoteriaFL (same ratio) to isolate the benefit of FSA and (ii) the more aggressive compression regime used in our main experiments.
+Overall, Tables~\ref{tab:comm_full_2x2_a}--\ref{tab:comm_full_2x2_b} show that, for a fixed compression ratio, \textsc{eris} with DSC consistently achieves substantially lower distribution time than both centralized and decentralized baselines.
+In addition, \textsc{eris} with DSC enables markedly more aggressive compression while preserving accuracy, as reported in the main text.